Cherif Hamia: Professional career

 By the fall of 1953 Cherif Hamia was a professional boxer.
 He trained in Paris and belonged to the "box-stall" by Philippe Filippi, who was his manager, coaches and trainers at the same time.
 His first fight he achieved a knockout victory in the 1st round over fellow debutant Jean Demeurs.
 He won his next 13 fights, all taking place in Paris or Algiers.
 On 22 November 1954 he boxed in Paris against Jacques Dumesnil to become French Featherweight Champion.

 His first defeat as a professional boxer occurred on 10 December 1954 in Algiers, when he was caught by the Belgian featherweight champion Louis Cabo in the 1st round by knockout, however this did not stop a continued trend of victories.
 On 27 June 1955 he defended his French featherweight title with a knockout victory in the 5th round of Mohammed Chickaoui.
 On 26 September 1955, he beat the German featherweight champion Rudi Langer on points.
 On 11 December 1955, he defeated fellow French Algerian Robert Cohen.
 On 26 January 1956, Cherif Hamia fought in Paris against the Belgian former European champion Jean Sneyers, with the match ending a draw.

 He and his manager sought a world championship fight, he went to the United States and on 30 March 1956 Cherif Hamia defeated Carmelo Costa after 10 rounds on points.
 On 4 May 1956, he defeated Ike Chestnut in Washington and on 15 June 1956 in New York he defeated Puerto Rican Miguel Berrios.
 With these victories, he had the right to challenge the reigning featherweight champion Sandy Saddler.
-However, this fight did not materialize in 1956 and the end of 1956 Sandy Saddler resigned.
+However, this fight did not materialize in 1956 and the end of 1956 Sandy Saddler retired.